Casehero

 Given Mannix’s background as someone who left a secure job at a large IT company to start his own business, he probably behaves more like a “King” founder rather than a “Rich” one.

-I used Wasserman et al.’s analysis of King founders’ interests (2012), then, to assess the favourability of the following terms to Mannix.
+I used Wasserman et al.’s analysis of King founders’ interests (2012), then assessed the following terms’ favorability to Mannix.

 Dividend Provisions: Even though this term is more relevant to Rich founders, not having an obligation to pay dividends is still very favorable to Mannix.